ryndaniels/effective-devops/assignments/assign_2.md

 ```
 * save `app/metadata.rb` file

-#### Use docker to test your recipe
+#### Use kitchen and docker to test your recipe

 * cd ~/wd/TEAM-repo/chef-repo/cookbooks/app
-* Update ~/wd/TEAM-repo/chef-repo/cookbooks/app/.kitchen.local.yml
+* Update ~/wd/TEAM-repo/chef-repo/cookbooks/app/.kitchen.yml
  * Change driver name from `vagrant` to `docker`
  * Remove the line `- name: ubuntu-12.04`
  * Update the centos-6.5 line to include driver_config to forward port 80